vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in some vratas like Krsnajanmāstams to be observed

 throughout one's life there is no udyāpana.
-Unmilanivrata Ekadasi mixed with dvadasi.
+Unmilanivrata Ekadasi mixed with dvādaśī.
 Vide p.
 119 above;

 Pad.
 VI.
 37–29 ff. and SmK 250–2.
 Upacāras-items in worship of images).
 Vide pp. 34–37 above.
 Upavāsavrata-see under Ekādaśī pp. 97-100; vide Vi.
 Dh.
 I. 59.